decodingml/llm-twin-course/README.md

 **Pay as you go**
 - [AWS](https://aws.amazon.com/) offers accessible plans to new joiners.
     - For a new first-time account, you could get up to 300$ in free credits which are valid for 6 months.
 For more, consult the [AWS Offerings](https://aws.amazon.com/free/offers/) page.
-- [Qwak](https://www.qwak.com/lp/end-to-end-mlops/?utm_source=github&utm_medium=referral&utm_campaign=decodingml) has a QPU based pricing plan.
-Here's what you need to know:
-    - A QPU stands for Qwak Processing Unit, and is the equivalent of 4vCPU-16GB.
-    - Qwak offers up to 100QPU/month for free for up to one year after registration.
-    - After that, a policy of 1.2$/QPU is applied as a pay-as-you-go tactic.
-    - To find more about Qwak pricing, consult [Qwak Pricing Page](https://www.qwak.com/pricing?utm_source=github&utm_medium=referral&utm_campaign=decodingml)
-    - To find more about Qwak Compute Instances, consult [Qwak Instances Page](https://docs.qwak.com/docs/instance-sizes?utm_source=github&utm_medium=referral&utm_campaign=decodingml)

 **Freemium** (Free-of-Charge)
 - [Qdrant](https://qdrant.tech/?utm_source=decodingml&utm_medium=referral&utm_campaign=llm-course)